Trump says US to 'guide' stranded ships through Strait of Hormuz - MyJoyOnline

 An estimated 20,000 sailors have been trapped in the Gulf since the start of the war with Iran.
 There has been growing concern over dwindling supplies and the effects on sailors' physical and mental health.

-About 20% of the world's oil and liquefied natural gas (LNG) usually passes through the strait and the conflict has sent global energy prices soaring.

-Late on Sunday, the United Kingdom Maritime Transportation Operation (UKMTO) reported that a tanker had been hit by an "unknown projectile" in the strait, adding that the crew were safe.
+The United Kingdom Maritime Transportation Operation (UKMTO) on Sunday reported that a tanker had been hit by an "unknown projectile" in the strait, adding that the crew were safe.

+Also on Monday, the Pakistani government said 22 crew members from Iranian container ship Touska - seized by the US last month - will be "handed over to the Iranian authorities".

+Iranian media has reported that 15 of the crew have arrived back in Iran.

 Trump's announcement came after Iranian state-linked media said Tehran had received a US response to its latest peace proposal.